jsenv/core/docs/url_resolution.md

 import "./file"
 ```

-It must be resolved and transformed into
+"file" must be resolved and transformed into:

 ```js
 import "./file.js"
 ```

-If you don't need magic file extension you can disable it.
+If not needed, magic file extension can be disabled.

 ```diff
 import { startDevServer } from "@jsenv/core"